Labor Law Compliance

 - Do you fear that you’d be liable for non-compliance related to customer or employee injuries?

-- Do you feel uncertain when you’re asked to explain your state’s laws around employee breaks and overtime pay?
+- Do you feel uncertain when you’re asked to explain your state’s laws regarding employee breaks and overtime pay?

 There are hundreds of regulations a business must follow to stay compliant with the labor laws set by the federal and state labor agencies.
 So how do you know if you’re compliant?